-Should an Involuntary Termination of Mr. Saharek's employment occur within one month prior to, or 12 months following, a Change in Control, Mr. Saharek shall be entitled to (i) a severance payment equal to the sum of 12 months of his then base salary plus the greater of his (x) annual bonus for the preceding calendar year or (y) target annual bonus for the year in which the termination occurs; (ii) his annual bonus for the year in which the termination occurs; (iii) his annual bonus for the year in which the termination occurs; determined based on actual results for such year, pro-rated up until the date of his termination; and (iii) continued group health plan coverage through COBRA for a period of up to 12 months.
+Should an Involuntary Termination of Mr. Saharek's employment occur within one month prior to, or 12 months following, a Change in Control (as defined in the 2017 Plan), Mr. Saharek shall be entitled to (i) a severance payment equal to the sum of 12 months of his then base salary plus the greater of his (x) annual bonus for the preceding calendar year or (y) target annual bonus for the year in which the termination occurs; (ii) his annual bonus for the year in which the termination occurs, determined based on actual results for such year, pro-rated up until the date of his termination; and (iii) continued group health plan coverage through COBRA for a period of up to 12 months.
 Furthermore, in the event of an Involuntary Termination of Mr. Saharek's employment within one month prior to, or 12 months following a Change in Control, any unvested Saharek Options shall be deemed fully vested as of the date of such Involuntary Termination.